 |

-Joanna Green, Senior Editor: Joanna Green joined Beacon in 2005 and previously worked for New Moon Magazine.
-She acquires narrative nonfiction with an emphasis on social justice in the areas of economic justice, labor and business, law and society, disability, sports, and activism.
-She also develops YA editions of books in the “ReVisioning American History” series.
+Joanna Green, Executive Editor and Director of YA Development: Joanna Green joined Beacon in 2005 and previously worked at New Moon Girls.
+She acquires narrative nonfiction in the areas of economic justice, labor and business, law and society, disability, political science, sports, and activism, among other topics.
+She also develops YA adaptations of books in the “ReVisioning History” series and other books for middle grade and young adult readers.
 Titles include:

 |